Rudy-Castan-DigiPen-Teaching/cs099-final-project-make-a-game-ChaerinPark/Documents/ProgrammingConcepts.md

         AccordionCode
           = [accordionC, accordionCs, accordionD, accordionDs, accordionE, accordionF, accordionFs, accordionG, accordionGs, accordionA, accordionAs, accordionB];
     ```
+    If I made a game with particular songs, the capacity would have become too large.

+    So I change the game
+    >play particular songs -> play some codes randomly .

+    For minimize capacity, I made sound files by code.

+    And I thought, the sample sound should be the same note, to compare the sound of each instrument.
+    It shouldn't play randomly.
+So I made arrays for sample sound.
+    ```
+    sample_piano  /  sample_celesta  /  sample_accordion
+    ```
+    And for play codes randomly, I should use random().

+    So I should that sound files put together.

  - To compare question and answer, and judgement
     ```